Pragistyo/chatt/README.md

 This default app run on port 9091

 # How to try This app
-install GO on your machine.
+Install GO on your machine. \
 Download Go and installation procedure -> [installGO](https://golang.org/doc/install)

 ## Clone this app
   using ssh